Tyre labels explained: fuel economy, grip and noise ratings

 The highest-rated tyres are usually the most expensive due to the extra technology and materials used to create the optimum wet grip.
 On the other hand, tyres with a lower rating may be cheaper but may not offer the same level of grip in wet conditions

-The exterior noise produced by the tyres is also rated on the new EU labels.
+The exterior noise produced by the tyres is rated on the EU tyre label.
 These are measured in decibels (dBs) and the rating is from A to C – with A being the best available.

 In the latest version of the EU labels on new tyres, there is a QR code at the top right.